 Preview

 So, ask yourself, “Are there particular arguments that link the materials together?
 Should they pay attention to particular pages of a reading?
 Are there ‘red herrings’ of which students should be aware?”
-Though, presumably, the order of your course components (or their due dates) will dictate a chronological order to their consumption, students should have an idea of how the course materials in the module relate to one another and what they should be on the lookout for.
+Although, presumably, the order of your course components (or their due dates) will dictate a chronological order to their consumption, students should have an idea of how the course materials in the module relate to one another and what they should be on the lookout for.

 Context Statement Examples: Preview